 Unfortunately in training camp before they left Australia, one of the lightweight quad for the World championships had stress fractures of the ribs.
 Sam Golding was taken from the double scull to replace him in the quad.
 This left Tim without anyone to train with and no boat to train in and despite questioning this decision with the hierarchy, nobody was able to or willing to resolve this.
-We got his scull up to Sydney but essentially the double had been dealt a body blow.
+We got his scull up to Sydney but essentially the double had been totally derailed.
 Because stress fractures take so long to heal, Sam for all intents and purposes, was now a part of the quad to race at the World Championships.
 This also meant that the Sykes double scull that they had been training in didn’t get shipped to Vienna as they wouldn’t be racing it.
-Then at the end of two weeks, it was announced that the stress fractures had “miraculously”healed and Sam was out of the quad and the original sculler back in.
-Mentally and physically the crew and coach had been dealt a body blow.
+Then at the end of two weeks, it was announced that the stress fractures had “miraculously” healed and Sam was out of the quad and the original sculler back in.
+Mentally and physically the crew and coach had been dealt a body blow that would be almost imposssible to recover from.
 What was supposed to be a final honing of the crew turned into a demoralizing debacle.
-The team left for overseas a week later and when they got to Sursee in Switzerland where the Australian crew were training, they had to hire a boat and get used to that.
+The team left for overseas a week later and when they got to Sursee in Switzerland, where the Australian crew were training, they had to hire a boat and get used to that.
 Danny knew from the times they had been posting back on the Lake prior to the fateful training camp that they were a world class double.
 They ended up winning the B final in a time that would have won them a bronze medal in the final.
 There is no doubt that these events at a critical time in their preparation denied this crew their best performance and consequently a medal.

 In club rowing we scored 34 wins for the season making us the most successful women’s country club for the sixth year in succession.
 We again came second on the women’s Champion Club premiership.
 Our state Championship wins were again excellent with five state titles won.
 Anne Power and Marion Taffe won the Champion Junior Pairs and then Champion Junior Scull and Champion Schoolgirl scull respectively.
 Tim Wise added to his already impressive list of state Championships teaming with long time friend and honorary club member Don Cochrane (now rowing for Essendon) to win the Senior A double Sculls Championship at Carrum.
 Anthony Edwards in his first season at the club won the Champion Senior C sculls.